-The insurance industry and the technology that supports it continue to evolve.
-Licensing and registration operations must remain at the forefront by providing extraordinary levels of efficiency and continuous assimilation of best practices.
-In recent years, important trends have emerged, and currently, the industry is responding to a pandemic crisis with grit and ingenuity.
+The insurance industry and the technology that supports it continue to evolve, and licensing and registration operations remain at the forefront, providing extraordinary levels of efficiency and continuous assimilation of best practices.

 The Growth of Call Centers, Evolving Role of Technology

-First, call centers, both internal and outsourced, have grown, a result of the insurance industry’s increased digitization and the popularity of robo-advisers.
-This, in turn, is driven by a new generation rising higher through the business and overall evolving expectations of what technology should provide.
+For example, call centers, both internal and outsourced, have grown as a result of the insurance industry’s increased digitization and the popularity of robo-advisers.
+These shifts have been driven by a new generation rising higher through the business and by overall evolving expectations of what technology should provide.
 In addition, there are products that are conducive to online purchases, such as term life.
-When a call center is a part of the distribution model, the ability to onboard and offboard agents rapidly is absolutely critical.
+When a call center is a part of the distribution model, the ability to onboard and off-board agents rapidly is absolutely critical.
 This includes credentialing for multiple jurisdictions: licensure, appointment, and completion of mandated product and industry training.

 Once a Liability, Now an Asset

 Another trend is strategic and has to do with recruiting and retaining top talent.
-The C-suite has begun to view onboarding, licensing, and registration operations as a vital element of revenue generation rather than a necessary cost center.
-Top agents and advisers want to be associated with tech-savvy firms that provide them with a seamless experience, and insurance companies acknowledge that such first impressions of themselves are paramount.
-These producers, many part of an emerging younger generation, expect a firm to know who they are, they expect to know what their credentials are and where they are held, and they expect a frictionless process for onboarding, being affiliated and appointed, and placing business day-to-day.
+The C-suite has begun to view onboarding, licensing, and registration operations as a vital element of revenue generation rather than as a necessary cost center.
+Top agents and advisers prefer tech-savvy firms that provide them with a seamless experience, and insurance companies acknowledge that such first impressions of themselves are paramount.
+These producers, many of whom belong to an emerging younger generation, expect a firm to know who they are as well as to know what their credentials are and where they are held.
+They also expect a frictionless process for onboarding, being affiliated and appointed, and placing business day-to-day.
 This is especially relevant to insurers, for which independent agents sell products for a dozen or more carriers.
-The ability to earn and maintain agent loyalty is key—chief distribution, revenue, and sales officers depend on the allegiance of their agents at achieve sales and revenue goals.
+The ability to earn and maintain agent loyalty is key—chief distribution, revenue, and sales officers depend on the allegiance of their agents to achieve sales and revenue goals.

 Consolidation’s Far-Reaching Effects

+Broker-dealer mergers and acquisition levels have also reached record highs for similar reasons, topping a record 159 transactions involving registered investment advisor firms.
 As broker-dealers consolidate the separate systems and operations they inherit from recent acquisitions, the most innovative firms have consolidated disparate operating functions into unified centers of excellence.
 To enable such a high level of continuous growth, they depend on highly efficient onboarding, licensing, and registration operations.
-This means employing for-purpose technology that automates licensing, CE, and renewal processes, and outsourced solutions provide scalability over numerous acquisitions—in some cases, 30 or 40 in a year.
+This means employing for-purpose technology that automates licensing, CE, and renewal processes, and outsourced solutions provide scalability over numerous acquisitions—in some cases, 30 or 40 by a single firm in a year.

 Scaling and Streamlining